10 - VBOX Test Suite Chart

 The 'Chart' tab is where the user can access all the functionality of the chart.
 This tab will be displayed when the user clicks anywhere on the chart area and will automatically be selected.

 Note: Ribbon bar icons may move/ resize dependent on the Software window size.

 The 'X-Axis' button allows the user to specify which channel is used for the X-Axis of the selected graph.
-Selecting the X-Axis button will display a drop down menu of all available channels, plus a calculated channel called ‘Elapsed time’.
+Selecting the X-Axis button will display a drop down list of all available channels, plus a calculated channel called ‘Elapsed time’.
 The user can then select a channel to display on the X-Axis of the selected graph.
 All channels in the drop down list are grouped by type such as VBOX or a connected module.
 The drop down list is also searchable making required channels easier to locate.

 The 'Y-Axis' button allows the user to specify which channel is display as a trace on the graph.
-Selecting the 'Y-Axis' button will display a drop down menu of all available channels in the file or that are being sent across the live serial stream from a VBOX.
+Selecting the 'Y-Axis' button will display a drop down list of all available channels in the file or that are being sent across the live serial stream from a VBOX.
 All channels in the drop down list are grouped by type such as VBOX or a connected module.
 The drop down list is also searchable making required channels easier to locate.

 Every time the user selects a channel, a new Y-Axis will be added to the selected chart and a trace of that channel vs the selected X-axis will be displayed (for example speed vs time).
 The user can add multiple channels, with each channel adding a new trace.
 Deselecting a channel will remove this trace from the graph.

 The 'Smoothing Level' button opens a box that allows the user to set the smoothing level of any active channels on the chart.

 The scale level button opens a box that allows the user to set the y axis scale range of any active channels on the chart.
 This can either be done by manually setting an upper and lower value, or by ticking the ‘Auto’ option to automatically set the axis to the maximum and minimum value.